Abieskawa/Annotation-Toolkit/README.md

 #Check contamination from other species
 python3 {the path of this directory}/fcs.py screen genome --fasta 00_fcs_adapter_mito_nuclear/{genome fasta basename}_clean_adaptor.fasta --out-dir 00_fcs_gx_mito_nuclear --tax-id {tax id} --gx-db ../fcs-db/gxdb

-#replace all in fifth column to EXCLUDE (depends on user).
+#replace all in fifth column to EXCLUDE or other tag (depends on user).
 #genome fasta basename, ex.
 MTW_genome.fa -> MTW_genome
 #tax id: hypothesized species or the related one